Thushar-Sreenivas/create-react-boilerplate/README.md

 This is in the form of a directory so that we can refer `pages.about.path`.
 To get as an array use `Object.values(pages)`

-We will also have simple navigation `components/layouts/NavBar.tsx`
+We will also have simple navigation bar `components/layouts/NavBar.tsx`

 ```javascript
 import React from "react";